 If a company does not value ethics, it ultimately impinges on its reputation and brand value.
 The general public’s respect for such brands reduces over time.
 Some of the biggest multinationals have faced criticism from consumers globally because of unfair trade policies, treatment of labour, unregulated supply chains and for causing environmental damage.

 Looking at the current corporate climate, it is not easy to find companies that have a clean track record.
 Having said that, a handful of Indian companies is proving that it’s possible to have a clear ethics policy, which is followed across the board within the organization.
 Known to follow ethics in its processes, Eicher Ltd has a well-defined legal, social and personal conscience framework in place.
 Similarly, IT company Mindtree Ltd and engineering giants Thermax Ltd and Forbes Marshall Pvt.
 Ltd have earned respect for the value systems they practice.

-In his book, Firms of Endearment, co-author Jagdish N. Sheth argues that companies that pursue passion and purpose will also be profitable.
+In his book, sa casino online Firms of Endearment, co-author Jagdish N. Sheth argues that companies that pursue passion and purpose will also be profitable.
 He lays emphasis on the need for companies to engage their new stakeholders—the government, media, partners and communities—apart from traditional stakeholders such as investors, employees and customers.
 Laying out new rules for the radical social transformation of capitalism, Sheth talks about why nurturing nature, creating a culture of responsibility, leadership and innovation creates “firms of endearment”.

 Businesses need to recognize their role in an interdependent ecosystem and understand that they need social sanction to operate in a globalized world.
 Listening to and communicating with communities and workers creates a mindset of shared growth.
 Vedanta Resources Plc and Posco’s struggles in Odisha show that unless companies build trust with local communities, and respect local laws, they cannot go ahead with their business.